publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/452/m__us_usc_t5a_pl_95_452_s11.md

             (H) The Deputy Director for Management of the Office of Management and Budget.

-            (I) The Inspectors General of the Library of Congress, Capitol Police, Government Printing Office, Government Accountability Office, and the Architect of the Capitol.
+            (I) The Inspectors General of the Library of Congress, Capitol Police, Government Publishing Office, Government Accountability Office, and the Architect of the Capitol.

         (2) __Chairperson and executive chairperson.—__